Featured Post

 3. What kind of collector do you consider yourself (team collector, player collector, set collector, etc.).
 Why do you collect that way?

 I am definitely a team and player collector.
 Having the relative misfortune (although this year has been pretty swell) of being born into Cubs fandom, my fromative years were spent watching day games on WGN with my grandfather.
-Naturally, I gravitated towards collecting the team that I watched on a near daily basis, with a special fondness for Slammin' Sammy.
+Naturally, I gravitated towards collecting the team that I watched on a near daily basis, with a special fondness for Slammin' Sammy.4.
+In your opinion, what could the major card companies (Topps, Panini, etc.) do to make your style of collecting better for you?

 Additionally, in becoming devoted to the Northsiders, I also became fascinated with those who were lucky enough to suit up in blue pinstripes.
 Thus, I also began to hoard whatever cards of these players I could find, no matter what team they were depicted with.
 Kenny Lofton on the Indians?
 Mark Grace on the D'Backs?
 Doesn't bother me any, even if this makes for literally hundreds of player collections..
 So yes, i am both a team and player collector.

 Many have beaten this drum before I got a hold of this questionnaire; however, if they could just show some love to full rosters...
 Yea, Sandy Koufax and Ernie Banks were legendary and all, but do we really need 10 new cards of them a year?
 The backup catchers, middle relievers and bench players of the world worked just as hard to get to the big leagues and they deserve to have their time recorded in baseball's unofficial history keepers.
-Can we get a Topps Total/UD 40-Man type set back, please?
+Can we get a Topps Total/UD 40-Man type set back, please?5.
+What is your favorite part of your collection?
+This could be one specific item, or a binder of cards, etc.

 Furthermore, with the professional era of this sport dating back to 1869, it's a crying shame that the card manufacturers pretty much ignore anything and anyone from before the 1960's.
 I would buy packs upon packs of a set that shined the spotlight on players who played before color film was the norm.
 Conlon Collection quickly became my favorite set as kid for this reason.
 At least, maybe with such super-retro themed sets as Gypsy Queen, Allen & Ginter, Goodwin Champions, etc., they could insert some players from the source material's time period?
 TriStar Obak was a blessing in this regard.

 My Cubs All-Time Roster Collection, or CATRC for short (yea, I couldn't come up with a clever acronym).
 This is the main focus/cornerstone of my collection - a binder that I have been working on since I first started collecting baseball cards in the mid-90's.
 My ultimate goal is to obtain one card of every man who has ever played for the Chicago Cubs.
 I am well aware that this is not completely possible - a franchise that extends back into the Reconstruction Era is going to make that prohibitive.
-That said, I want to see how far I can get.
+That said, I want to see how far I can get.6.
+Most of us have a favorite song that we like for no good reason – heck, it might even be embarrassing.
+Do you have a favorite baseball card that might fit that bill?

 Now, if I had the big bucks to blow on original Goodwins and such, I'd be able to get pretty darn close.
 Until then, I'm currently sitting on 1,389 out of 2,028 - or roughly 68.5% and still inching along.